Larry Legend keeps to himself. He has since he was born Larry Joe Bird in West Baden Springs, Indiana on December 7, 1956.

 Larry Bird’s Ex-Wife Janet Condra

 In 1975, Bird married Springs Valley High School classmate Janet Condra.
 The two got hitched and divorced in less than a year.

 The professional basketball executive and Condra attempted to reconcile and had a daughter, Corrie Bird, in 1977.
 The couple split for good not long after.

 Bird hasn’t been involved in his daughter’s life.
 Corrie went into detail about her lack of relationship with her father in a 1998 Sports Illustrated article.

-The former NBA player met Dinah Mattingly at Indiana State.
+The former NBA player met his second wife, Dinah Mattingly, at Indiana State.
 They got married in 1989 and adopted two children: Connor and Mariah Bird.
 Dinah likes to keep a low profile, making rare public appearances with her husband at basketball games.